skeletonkey/rachio-next-run/README.md

 Location of your config JSON file.

-Example config is located at: `config/local.json`.
+An example config is located at: `config/local.json.`

 ## Config Variables

 ### Pushover.net

-Preferred service to sending notifications to your devices.
+Preferred service for sending notifications to your devices.

 ### Account Token

-This is your main 'User Key.'
+primary 'User Key.'

 ### Application Token

-This is the 'API Token/Key' that is generated for this application.
+'API Token/Key' generated for this application.

 ### Rachio

-The Rachio API is rate limited, appears to be tied to your 'Person ID', and appears to be capped at 1700 per day.
-Please be a good citizen.
+The Rachio API is rate limited, appears to be tied to your 'Person ID,' and is capped at 1700 per day.
+So please be a good citizen.

 #### bearer_token

-The Bearer Token to authorize HTTP requests to your device is the device's API Key.
-It can be found with the following steps:
+The device's API Key is the Bearer Token to authorize HTTP requests to your device.
+Following these steps to get your key:

 https://app.rachio.io -> [select rachio device] -> Account Settings -> GET API KEY

 #### device_id

-The Device ID is determined by calls to the Rachio API.
+Determined by calls to the Rachio API.

 The following commands are run in a bash shell and assume you have `jq` installed: